NUST 2019 Intake: New Programmes for 2019 Admission

 Career Possibilities: Middle and senior management positions within the industry in areas such as management and operations, marketing, policy planning and development.

-Developing The Home-Grown School Feeding Initiative, NUST NUST, the Ministry of Education, Arts and Culture (MoEAC), and the World Food Programme (WFP), signed a Partnership Agreement to develop the Home-Grown School Feeding Project (HGSFP).
+NUST Developing The Home-Grown School Feeding Initiative NUST, the Ministry of Education, Arts and Culture (MoEAC), and the World Food Programme (WFP), signed a Partnership Agreement to develop the Home-Grown School Feeding Project (HGSFP).
 The HGSFP is set to help small holder farmers become more self-sufficient, increase household income while enriching school meals with nutritious…